 “Details are so important in a smaller home, you notice all the little things,” Krueger says.

 In addition to creating an open floor plan, the clients’ next priority was creating privacy.
 Kurt developed innovative solutions for what was a challenging site in Brentwood–located near a busy intersection.
 To create privacy and a sense of seclusion, the property was fenced in using beautiful Douglas fir wood.
 To allow natural light in, the team incorporated skylights and windows into the existing bones of the building.
 While the large wood-framed sliding glass doors they’d added drew in natural ventilation, the urban atmosphere crept in, too.
 The team at Kurt Krueger Architects looked for opportunities to diminish the ambient noise from the city.
 By shading the property in tall bamboo and wandering vines and the addition of a water feature, along with insulating walls and windows, the urban chatter was muffled.
 When the fire pit is in use, the crisp bristle of crackling wood has a similar effect.

 “You wouldn’t know that you’re near a busy intersection” Kurt says.

-Security was an important factor to consider along with the limited outdoor space, so a courtyard was created to enclose the front yard.
-Douglas fir wood slats for fencing were placed at such a height that those on the sidewalk level cannot see in, but those at the higher courtyard level can see out.
+To extended the limited outdoor space, the front yard was enclosed to create a courtyard.
+Security was an important factor to consider so Douglas fir wood slats were used for fencing around the new courtyard.
+They were placed at such a height that those on the sidewalk level cannot see in, but those at the higher courtyard level can see out.